-Concussions can come with long-term side effects and they can be disabling, especially when the accident victim has had multiple concussions or head injuries in the past.
-Concussions are also one of the most common car accident injuries, and are one of the common injuries health care professionals treat in the emergency department.
+A concussion from a car accident can come with long-term side effects.
+The concussion symptoms and side effects can be disabling, especially when the accident victim has had multiple concussions or head injuries.
+Concussions are also one of the most common car accident injuries and are one of the most common injuries healthcare professionals treat in the emergency department.

-The Centers for Disease Control and Prevention (CDC) recommends that you seek medical attention immediately and receive medical advice from a qualified medical professional.
+The Centers for Disease Control and Prevention (CDC) recommends seeking medical attention immediately and receiving medical advice from a qualified medical professional after a car accident or other personal injury where someone suffered a head injury or loss of consciousness.
 Doctors with specialties in neurology or sports medicine can offer medical advice on how to proceed if you have seen any of these signs of a concussion.

-When we talk about the wellness of someone after a car accident or other serious injury scenario where immediate medical attention was required, it is important to note what the symptoms of a concussion can look like.
+When we talk about the wellness of someone after a car accident or other serious injury scenario where immediate medical attention is required, it is important to note what the symptoms of a concussion can look like.

 Some of the symptoms of a concussion are:

-Damage to your brain cells, causing these underlying conditions will not always be obvious as they can happen on a microscopic level.
+Damage to your brain cells, causing these underlying conditions, will not always be obvious as they can happen on a microscopic level.